Castlevania: Lament of Innocence: Development

 Producer Koji Igarashi unveiled Lament of Innocence at the 2003 Electronic Entertainment Expo.
-Lament of Innocence marks the first appearance of the series on the PlayStation 2 and is third in the series to make use of a three-dimensional (3D) format, after the Nintendo 64 installments Castlevania (1999) and Castlevania: Legacy of Darkness (1999).
+Lament of Innocence marks the first appearance of the series on the PlayStation 2 and is third in the series to make use of a three-dimensional (3D) format, after the Nintendo 64 installments Castlevania and Castlevania: Legacy of Darkness (both 1999).
 The game's title in Japan, Castlevania, was meant to reflect the fact that Igarashi intended Lament of Innocence to be a new starting point for the series.
-Envisioning the concept of the game as possessing "fully connected rooms," Igarashi found that this hindered the map's accessibility and made the puzzles more difficult to solve.
+Envisioning the concept of the game as possessing "fully connected rooms", Igarashi found that this hindered the map's accessibility and made the puzzles more difficult to solve.
 He then divided the map into separate ones for each area and "[kept] the puzzles contained within each area."

 While Igarashi "extended a 2D game style into 3D", the 3D environment proved to be quite different, possessing less precision.
 According to Igarashi, the 2D games proved easier to create, as the player could easily understand all elements of the 2D game, such as the location of the monster and where the player character should run or attack.
 Despite these trade-offs, he enjoyed that the 3D graphics contributed to creating a "reality-based environment" in gaming.
 The team completed Lament of Innocence, with time left over to further refine the balance of the game's elements; as a result, the game became progressively difficult as the team grew accustomed to it, according to Igarashi.
 Promotion for the game in Japan included pop singer Sonim dressed as its protagonist.

-Lament of Innocence continues the style begun in Symphony of the Night (PlayStation, 1997), with Ayami Kojima as illustrator and Michiru Yamane as composer.
+Lament of Innocence continues the style begun in Castlevania: Symphony of the Night (PlayStation, 1997), with Ayami Kojima as illustrator and Michiru Yamane as composer.
 Although Castlevania installments typically feature many arrangements of music that had appeared in earlier games, Igarashi limited the number of arrangements that could appear in Lament of Innocence to one or two, because the game served as the origins of the series.
 Yamane made use of a wide range of styles, including dance music, solos on the piano, instrumental arias, and industrial rock.